 Lisa Sheldon is a member of the Board of Directors for Florida Families.
 She is a divorced mother of three and has experienced the adversarial court system first-hand.
 After enduring years of emotional abuse culminating in court-embattled turmoil, she seeks new alternatives to assist divorcing parents truly create a long-term, cooperative, co-parenting environment.

-As a result of her experience, some of her cornerstone advocacy issues include monetary corruption within the court system, improving understanding and awareness that many of the contentious divorce/time-sharing issues are gender-neutral and affect just as many women as men.
+As a result of her experience, some of her cornerstone advocacy issues include systemic corruption within the court system, improving understanding and awareness that many of the contentious divorce/time-sharing issues are gender-neutral and affect just as many women as men.
 She also believes mental health evaluations should be the first step in devising a successful parenting plan for realistic, lasting outcomes.
 She firmly believes that every child deserves a happy, loving, and positive relationship with both parents.

 Along with Todd Schuelke, Lisa was a co-organizer of a large family advocacy group for three years.
 She has now turned her focus on growing Florida Families.
 Her story is recounted in the book From Heartbreak to Healing: Resolving Parental Alienation by Cara Koch.
 In her professional life, she is a Department of Defense editor and writer living in Tampa, Florida.